Accessibility Reports and Plans

 Accessible Board Videos

-All Board-approved prerecorded videos produced by Corporate Communications and/or Learning Design and Development continues to include open captions, in meeting WCAG 2.1 Level AA requirements.
+All Board-approved pre-recorded videos produced by Corporate Communications and/or Learning Design and Development continue to include open captions, in line with WCAG 2.1 Level AA requirements.

 Accessible Document Remediation

-The Human Rights Office, along with other accessibility champions within the Board, continued to remediate documents throughout the 2022-2023 school year, including (but not limited to):
+The Human Rights Office and other accessibility champions within YRDSB continued to remediate documents throughout the 2023-2024 school year.

 4.1 Scheduled Accessibility Projects